 - OER will continue to work closely with the recipient institution to ensure they maintain a safe and harassment free work environment conducive of high-quality research.

-- NIH only shares information on a “need-to-know basis and will not share details of ongoing reviews.”
+- NIH only shares information on a strict need-to-know basis and will not share details of ongoing reviews.
+Furthermore, NIH will not provide results of compliance reviews to 3rd party entities unless otherwise required by law.

 - Confidentiality cannot be guaranteed.